 In This Article

 We all know and love the fiddle-leaf fig for its gorgeous foliage, but the truth is, they're finicky plants.
 Luckily, its cousin—ficus Audrey—has similar broad, veiny leaves and the same sculptural tree shape, but is so much easier to care for.
-Miss Audrey is pretty beginner-friendly, too, so it's the perfect choice for both new plant parents or those who are green-thumb pros—just keep it away from curious hands and paws as it's toxic to people and pets.
+Miss Audrey is pretty beginner-friendly, too, so it's the perfect choice for both new plant parents or those who are green-thumb pros—just keep it away from curious paws as it's toxic to pets.
+With proper care, ficus Audrey is pretty quick-growing, particularly during the spring and summer months.
 Add some modern, minimal vibes to your plant collection with this striking beauty.

 - Botanical Name: Ficus benghalensis